archi-contribs/database-plugin/v2/test/README.md

 * Create a window that provide detailed statistics about the model and its content
 * Add an option to duplicate a model
 * Add an option to merge models
-* For the "import individual component":
+* ''For the "import individual component":''
-  * Allow to recursively import elements that have got relations with the imported element
-  * Allow to select all the classes of one group in one click
+    * Allow to recursively import elements that have got relations with the imported element ** Allow to select all the classes of one group in one click
   * Add some explanation on the window that is not really intuitive
   * Add an option to import relationships to/from a component that would be in the database but not in the model
 * for the "component history":